gofr-dev/gofr/docs/quick-start/crud-from-struct/page.md

 }
 ```

 In this example, we define a user struct representing a database entity.
 The GetAll method in the provided code demonstrates how to override the default behavior for retrieving all entities.
 This method can be used to implement custom logic for filtering, sorting, or retrieving additional data along with the entities.

 > Few Points to consider:
-> 1. Struct Naming Convention: By default, Gofr assumes the struct name matches the database table name for querying data.
+> 1. Struct Naming Convention: By default, GoFr assumes the struct name matches the database table name for querying data.
 > 2. Primary Key: The first field of the struct is typically used as the primary key for data operations.
-However, user can customize this behavior using Gofr's features.
+However, user can customize this behavior using GoFr's features.